 Sept 14, 1998: Clinton calls it “worst financial crisis in a half-century.”

 Sept 20, 1998: Anwar was arrested at his house.
 His supporters marched to demand the Prime Minister’s resignation.
 Anwar asked his supporters not to make any unnecessary actions that can tarnish Malaysia’s image internationally.

 October, 1998: Anwar said that the charges against him were made by the conspirators at the highest level (Wikipedia).

 Jan 13, 1999: Anwar’s charges were amended to mainly corruption, leaving sodomy and sexual impropriety out.

-Feb 5, 1999: Malaysian government further relaxed some of the capital controls it imposed five months ago to restrict money flowing out of the country and destabilizing
+Feb 5, 1999: Malaysian government further relaxed some of the capital controls it imposed five months ago to restrict money flowing out of the country and destabilizing the economy.

 March 29, 1999: The Dow Jones Industrial Average closes above the 10,000 level for the first time in its history.

 May 12, 1999: The Dow Jones Industrial tops 11,000!

 In 2001, the exit levy was abolished altogether.
 Residents were gradually allowed to operate foreign currency accounts and to invest abroad.
 As the economy recovered, capital began to flow back into the country.

 Oct 31, 2003: After resignation, Dr. Mahathir was named a “Grand Commander of the Order of the Defender of the Realm”, allowing him to adopt the title of “Tun”.